Lekan-E/Analysis-for-a-Bike-Sharing-Company-to-Boost-Member-Conversion/README.md

 3. Ride Preference by - Month-Month, Week and Time of Day <br/>

 ## Yearly Trend

-Looking at the ride trend line each month of the year in the graph below, we can conclude that the summer months is the peak season.<br/>
+For this analysis, we look at the monthly number of rides through the year.
+This helps us understand what time of the year or season our riders prefer.
+Looking at the lines for each ride group, the summer months are the preferred season for casual riders.
+Annual riders also prefer the summer months but we still see more interest all year long compared to casual riders.
+This is becauase the weather is  warmer during this period and everyone is out and about during this period. <br/>

 Preferred Month - July<br/>
 Annual Members - September<br/>
 Casual Riders - July<br/>

-For this analysis, we look at the monthly number of rides through the year.
-This helps us understand what time of the year or season our riders prefer.
-Generally we see the largest portion of our rides in the summer, accounting for 54.24% of all rides taken all year.
-This is becauase the weather is much warmer during this period and everyone is out and about then. <br/>
-Looking at the lines for each ride group, the summer months are the preferred season for casual riders.
-Annual riders also prefer the summer months but we still see more interest all year longas compared to casual riders. <br/>

 ![Alt Text](https://github.com/Lekan-E/Comparative-Analysis-Project/blob/main/Images/Dashboard/No.%20of%20Rides%20by%20Month.png)